-7300 or email me, lbrumbach@rmctc.org.
-You are encouraged to visit my program at any time and follow in order to remain safe and enjoy their time here at RMCTC.
+There are a few requirements for this class (see page 7) that all students are asked to adhere to and follow in order to remain safe and enjoy their time here at RMCTC.
 These requirements are set forth for your child's protection and well-being.